John Stott: Ministry

-In 1974 he founded Langham Partnership International (known as John Stott Ministries in the US until 2012), and in 1982 the London Institute for Contemporary Christianity, of which he remained honorary president until his death.
+In 1969, he founded Langham Trust, and in 1982 the London Institute for Contemporary Christianity of which he remained honorary president until his death.
 During his presidency he gathered together leading evangelical intellectuals to shape courses and programmes communicating the Christian faith into a secular context.
 He was regularly accompanied by a leading paediatrician, John Wyatt, and the institute director, the broadcaster Elaine Storkey, when they spoke across the country to large audiences on "Matters of Life and Death".
 Following his chairmanship of the second National Evangelical Anglican Congress in April 1977, the Nottingham statement was published which said, "Seeing ourselves and Roman Catholics as fellow-Christians, we repent of attitudes that have seemed to deny it."
 This aroused controversy amongst some evangelicals at the time.

 Retirement and death

 Stott announced his retirement from public ministry in April 2007 at the age of 86.
 He took up residence in the College of St Barnabas, Lingfield, Surrey, a retirement community for Anglican clergy but remained as rector emeritus of All Souls Church.

 Stott died on 27 July 2011 at the College of St Barnabas in Lingfield at 3:15 pm local time.
 He was surrounded by family and close friends and they were reading the Bible and listening to Handel's Messiah when he peacefully died.
 An obituary in Christianity Today reported that his death was due to age-related complications and that he had been in discomfort for several weeks.
 The obituary described him as "An architect of 20th-century evangelicalism [who] shaped the faith of a generation."
-His status was such that his death was reported in the secular media.
+His status was such that his death was reported in the mainstream media.
 The BBC referred to him as someone who could "explain complex theology in a way lay people could easily understand".
 Obituaries were published in The Daily Telegraph and The New York Times.

-Tributes were paid to Stott by a number of leaders and other figures within the Christian community.
 The American evangelist Billy Graham released a statement saying, "The evangelical world has lost one of its greatest spokesmen, and I have lost one of my close personal friends and advisors.
 I look forward to seeing him again when I go to heaven."
 The Archbishop of Canterbury, Rowan Williams, wrote:

 Stott's funeral was held on 8 August 2011 at All Souls Church.
-It was reported that the church was full with people queuing for a considerable time before the service started.

 A memorial website remembrance book (closed 2017) attracted comments from over one thousand individuals.
 Memorial services for Stott were held at St Paul's Cathedral, London; Holy Trinity Cathedral, Auckland, New Zealand; St Andrew's Cathedral, Sydney, Australia; College Church, Wheaton, Illinois, United States; Anglican Network Church of the Good Shepherd, Vancouver, Canada; St. Paul's, Bloor Street, Toronto, Canada; as well as in cities across Africa, Asia and Latin America.
 Upon his death, he was cremated, his ashes were interred at Dale Cemetery, in Pembrokeshire, Wales.

+Frances Whitehead, his secretary since 1956, was the executor of his will and she ensured that all his papers were deposited in the Lambeth Palace archive the year after his death.